Denis Karić

-Denis Karić (born 1 December 1972) is a Bosnian professional football manager and former player who is the manager of First League of FBiH club Sloboda Tuzla.
+Denis Karić (born 1 December 1972) is a Bosnian professional football manager and former player.

 Club career

 Born in Tuzla, Karić debuted for his hometown club Sloboda in 1996.
 He then played for Željezničar from 2001 until 2005.
 Karić returned to Sloboda in 2005, before retiring at Bratstvo Gračanica in 2009.

 International career

 Karić made five appearances for Bosnia and Herzegovina at the June 2001 Merdeka Tournament: an unofficial match against Slovakia marked his international debut and an official international match against Uzbekistan was his final game.

 Post-playing career

 Karić was re-appointed sporting director at Sloboda Tuzla in May 2018, having previously been sacked by the club in December 2017.